Prior to the introduction of the Place Names Act 2020

-Processes established under the Act enable the coordinated and orderly allocation and management of place names, ensuring that this primary identifier of geographical features is clear and concise for use by the whole community.
+Processes established under the Act enabled the coordinated and orderly allocation and management of place names, ensuring that this primary identifier of geographical features was clear and concise for use by the whole community.

-The Board consists of eight members, including the Surveyor-General as Chairman.
-Four members are senior officers appointed from the Tasmanian Government agencies responsible for mapping, planning, forestry and mines.
-Three other persons are appointed for a three year term on the nomination of the relevant Minister.
-The Board is served by a Secretary appointed from within Land Tasmania a Division of the Department of Primary Industries, Parks, Water and Environment.
+The Board consisted of up to eight members, including the Surveyor-General as Chairman.
+Four members were senior officers appointed from the Tasmanian Government agencies responsible for mapping, planning, forestry and mines.
+Three other persons were appointed for a three year term on the nomination of the relevant Minister.
+The Board was served by a Secretary appointed from within Land Tasmania a Division of the Department of Primary Industries, Parks, Water and Environment.

-responsible for naming urban streets situated within proclaimed cities or towns - this is the responsibility of the relevant local government authority (council).
-However, when a new urban street name is assigned, the council is bound to notify the Nomenclature Board of that assignment within 40 days.
-Councils are bound by the same rules
+responsible for naming urban streets situated within proclaimed cities or towns - this was the responsibility of the relevant local government authority (council).
+Councils were bound by the same rules

 as the Board when making decisions regarding the assignment of names to streets within proclaimed towns.

 After examination and approval of a proposal for the assignment or

 alteration of a place name, formal notice of the Board's intention was published